jpabadir/pace-c/documentation/final-deliverables/pdf-report.md

 ### 1) Admins

 Admins register their Organization by creating an account on our platform.
 To register, they need to provide the name of the Organization that they're from, as well as their name, email address, and a password.
-Once registered, an Admin can invite Mentors to join MentorMatch, and see which Mentor requests are pending as well which Mentors are actively using the system.
+Once registered, an Admin can invite Mentors to join MentorMatch, and see which Mentor requests are pending as well as which Mentors are actively using the system.
 Admins can view the Mentor Form that requested Mentors receive the link to in an email upon being requested, as well as the Mentee Form, which they can generate an iFrame tag for to embed on their Organization's public website.

 **An example of how Admins interact with the system:**<br>